tessalt/coffeescriptbook/src/book.md

 ### Objects

 Objects are one of the most useful data types in CoffeeScript.
 An object is a collection of *properties*.
 In programming, a *property* is an association between a *name* and a *value*.
-A name-value pair could be something like "price: $10", where *price* is the name, and *$10* is the value, or "age: 30", where *age* is the name, nad *30* is the value.
+A name-value pair could be something like "price: $10", where *price* is the name, and *$10* is the value, or "age: 30", where *age* is the name, and *30* is the value.

 If something has properties, you can store them in an object.
 For example, a "book" object might have a `title` property, an `author` property, and a `genre` property.
 In CoffeeScript, we would code that as: